oracle/graal/truffle/docs/HostCompilation.md

 link_title: Host Optimization for interpreter code
 permalink: /graalvm-as-a-platform/language-implementation-framework/HostOptimization
 ---
-# Host Optimization for Interpreter Java code
+# Host Compilation for Interpreter Java code

-For the following document, we disambiguate between host and guest optimization.
+For the following document, we disambiguate between host and guest compilation.

-* Host optimization is applied to the Java implementation of the interpreter.
-If the interpreter runs on HotSpot, this kind of optimization is applied when Truffle interpreters are compiled as Java applications.
-This optimization would be applied ahead of time for AOT compiled interpreters during native image compilation.
+* Host compilation is applied to the Java implementation of the interpreter.
+If the interpreter runs on HotSpot, this kind of compilation is applied when Truffle interpreters are JIT compiled (or dynamically compiled) as Java applications.
+This compilation is applied ahead of time during native image generation.
-* Guest optimization is applied to guest language code.
-This kind of optimization uses Partial Evaluation and Futamura projections to derive optimized code from Truffle ASTs and bytecodes.
+* Guest compilation is applied to guest language code.
+This kind of compilation uses Partial Evaluation and Futamura projections to derive optimized code from Truffle ASTs and bytecodes.

-This section discusses domain-specific host optimizations applied to Truffle AST and bytecode interpreters.
+This section discusses domain-specific host compilations applied to Truffle AST and bytecode interpreters.

 ## Host Inlining